 The Reacher Strategy: Beyond Filling Seats to Forming Souls (3K + 3P + 3A = Δ) Episode 3 (1-21-26)

 How do you help people move from darkness to light, from confusion to clarity, from drifting to discipleship?
+How do the most effective clergy and religious presenters communicate and deliver the most impactful homilies and sermons?
 This episode identifies the 4 types of parishioners and how to improve Spiritual Formation and Religious Education for each type using the 3K + 3P + 3A = Δ formula.
 This Episode 3 provides a Roadmap to change the effectiveness of your communication and the spiritual trajectory of everyone you reach.

 From Teaching to Reaching: Spiritual Formation & Religious Education that Stick (2-18-26)